schnitzi/rampart/README.md

 using these same test data files -- all of them include the move names (in algebraic format) that your move generator should generate.
-Note this is a weaker test than testing against the resulting FEN positions, which include various flags that fully represent the board state.
+Note this is a weaker test than testing against the resulting FEN positions, because the FEN positions include various flags that more fully represent the board state.

 Moves that result in a checkmate do in fact generate the standard algebraic checkmate symbol `#` at the end of their move names, but